Understanding your insurance

 Proof of Non-Fault/ No B/I

 Documentation required by the insurer to support not charging for an accident or not assigning points for bodily injury in an accident.
-Acceptable forms are limited to a police report, a letter from the previous insurer or a letter from the carrier of the other party in the accident.
+Acceptable forms include a police report, a letter from the previous insurer or a letter from the insurance company of the other party in the accident.
 The insurer may accept a copy of the claims check stub if it contains sufficient information.

 Damage or destruction including loss of use of a Third Party's property.
 Reduction in value is the measure of Property Damage.